vyshak-git/VSD-SoC-Design-Workshop/README.md

 ##### 2. Running placement
 To run placement we use the following command: <br>
 `run_placement` <br>
-The placement stats are generated.
+The placement stats are generated. <br>
 ![Screenshot from 2024-05-01 18-03-54](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/159f70ef-505e-42a6-a7d9-c66bc23250f1)

 The placement def is generated in the `/runs` directory.
-We can check the layout using magic the same way we chacked floorplan layout but changing the def file to the `placement.def`.
+We can check the layout using magic the same way we chacked floorplan layout but changing the def file to the `placement.def`. <br>
 ![Screenshot from 2024-05-01 18-05-55](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/3604b0c6-a286-4cf1-bdab-0f2a236b6c07)

-If we zoom-in then we can see the various standard cells that have been placed.
+If we zoom-in then we can see the various standard cells that have been placed. <br>
 ![Screenshot from 2024-05-01 18-06-21](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/dfc4a15b-592a-45be-8827-9dd31f5bac85)

 ## Day 3: Design library cell using Magic Layout and ngspice characterization
 ### LABS
 ##### 1. Custom inverter
-We first clone the git repository from VSD into our system which contains of a custom inverter layout mag file along with the skywater library files.
+We first clone the git repository from VSD into our system which contains of a custom inverter layout mag file along with the skywater library files. <br>
 ![Screenshot from 2024-05-03 12-17-13](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/53b71906-6591-479c-aa2f-2b12220d3433)
 ![Screenshot from 2024-05-03 12-18-08](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/10bf730e-5777-47ed-90c5-a157399c8575)